Deploy a Spring Boot application JAR file with Nginx reverse proxy

 Copy the JAR file to the server

 To copy the JAR file to the server in the $HOME folder, we will use SCP, which stands for Secure Copy.
-It allows copying files to a distant computer.
+It allows files to be copied to a distant computer.

 The syntax is: